inesohenriques/RMD-Snipets/Collect/SNIP0001-data-anonymisation-pseudonimisation.md

-#SNIP0001 - When is data considered anonymised or pseudonimised?
+# SNIP0001 - When is data considered anonymised or pseudonimised?

 ## Summary

-k
+Data collected from individuals in the context of the Máxima research are rarely fully anonymous in practice.
+Our research data is considered pseudonymised and remains subject to GDPR requirements.

 ## Resource
 - website: https://elsi.health-ri.nl/categorieen/gegevensbescherming/wanneer-worden-gegevens-als-anoniem-pseudoniem-direct